 VirtualBox is a free and simple to use virtualization application.
 In this post we are going to look at how to get and use VirtualBox.
 To help you understand better how it works we are going to install Ubuntu Linux in a virtual machine.

 - Follow the prompts to create your new virtual machine.

 - From within VirtualBox boot into the operating system you just installed.

 The concept really is that simple.
-To illustrate how this works just follow along with what I do.
+To understand how this works just follow along.
 You will have a better understanding of virtualization and VirtualBox.
 You will also have created your first virtual machine.

 How to Install Ubuntu Linux on Virtualbox

 Here we are going to install Ubuntu on VirtualBox and we are adding the VirtualBox Extension Pack.
 The Extension Pack will allow you to use physical USB devices, the host webcam, connect to remote virtual machines, and more in your guest operating system.